Thomas Equestrian Center: Classes

-Due to the lack of riding time in the Horsemanship Merit Badge, the Advanced Horsemanship class was create to give scouts, especially older scouts, a week full of learning the finer details of riding from riding in an English saddle, to riding bareback, and playing exciting games such as horse soccer or wild, wild west on horseback.
+Due to the lack of riding time in the Horsemanship Merit Badge, the Advanced Horsemanship class was created to give scouts, especially older scouts, a week full of learning the finer details of riding from riding in an English saddle, to riding bareback, and playing exciting games such as horse soccer or wild, wild west on horseback.
 To take this class, you must have the Horsemanship Merit Badge.